-NDEP regularly conducts ongoing education and outreach in K-12 schools throughout the State.
+NDEP conducts ongoing education and outreach in K-12 schools throughout the state upon request.
 NDEP created a curriculum focused on solid waste and recycling that aligns with the Common Core and Next Generation Science Standards for 5th grade and is adaptable to school grade levels 4-12.
 The curriculum is updated periodically and is available free online.7